Colin G. DeYoung: Biological Basis of Personality

 DeYoung et al.'s (2010) research indicates that the sizes of certain brain regions are related to four of the five different domains of the Five Factor Model.
 The volume of the medial orbitofrontal cortex, which is responsible for coding reward values, was positively associated with Extraversion.
 Neuroticism was related to reduced dorsomedial prefrontal cortex and posterior hippocampus volume and increased mid-cingulate gyrus volume, which are areas sensitive to threat and punishment and associated with negative emotion and emotional dysregulation.
-Reduced posterior left superior temporal sulcus and increased posterior cingulate cortex and fusiform gyrus volume were associated with Agreeableness and have been shown to be involved in interpretation of others' motives and beliefs.
+Reduced posterior left superior temporal sulcus and increased posterior cingulate cortex and fusiform gyrus volume were associated with Agreeableness and have been shown to be involved in the interpretation of others' motives and beliefs.
 Increased volume in the middle frontal gyrus in the left lateral prefrontal cortex, an area responsible for maintaining and executing information and planned action, was positively correlated with Conscientiousness.
 Openness/Intellect (Openness to Experience) was the only member of the Big Five lacking a significant relationship to brain structure volume.
-However, other research by DeYoung et al. (2009) has shown that Openness/Intellect is related to brain function in prefrontal cortex.
+However, other research by DeYoung et al. (2009) has shown that Openness/Intellect is related to brain function in the prefrontal cortex.

 A helpful overview of 'Personality and the Brain' is provided by Glenn Wilson (2012) while Allen & DeYoung (2016) provide an overview article of 'Personality Neuroscience and the Five-factor model' in the Oxford Handbook of the Five Factor Model of Personality.